tinkabel85/tinkabel85/README.md

  After ~6 years as IT recruiter I decided to learn coding myself and I love it.

+ Originally from Ukraine :ukraine: , now live in Hamburg, Germany :de:.

 ---
 #### 🛠  Technologies and tools